devgru/round-to-unit/README.md

 > Round a number to a nearest multiple of specified step.
 Useful in user interfaces.

-This library provides rounding function which is useful when you need to convert some raw user input (e.g. pointer coordinates) into nice values that are multiples to specified *step*.
+This library provides rounding function converting raw user input (e.g. pointer coordinates) into nice values that are multiples to specified *step*.

+By default, library outputs strings.
+This behaviour can be overriden.

 ## Installing